jsmolka/jsmolka.github.io/content/eggvance/progress-5.md

 }
 ```

 What would a performance post be without comparing numbers.
-I actually intended this one to be about multiple improvements had but I decided to focus on the most important thing.
-GPR class removal and instruction template LUTs aren't nearly as interesting and impactful as state dependent dispatching (the later has also been discussed in a [previous progress report]({{< ref "progress-3.md#optimizing-instruction-execution" >}})).
-Now look at this wonderful table.
+I originally intended this one to be about multiple improvements but I decided to focus on the most important thing.
+GPR class removal and instruction template LUTs aren't nearly as interesting and impactful as 'state dependent dispatching' (the second one has also been discussed in a previous [progress report]({{<ref "progress-3.md#optimizing-instruction-execution">}})).
+Now take a step back and look at these wonderful results.

 | Commit | Hash                                                                                            | Improvement                | Pokémon Emerald | Yoshi's Island |
 |--------|-------------------------------------------------------------------------------------------------|----------------------------|-----------------|----------------|